 Dream it.
 Plan it and make it happen

 Hello, my name is Grace Liang.
 Let’s make my life long story short, first.
-I am a 44-year-old woman who was born and raised in China.
+I am a 46-year-old woman who was born and raised in China.
 I struggled with poverty and family abuse for many years.
 I moved to America for love in 2007.
 I married the most amazing man who give me two stepkids and two granddaughters.
 After 10 years of being happily married, I lost my husband to cancer in early 2017.
 Don’t cry for me, his life is living on with mine.
 I am living my life to the fullest every day as much as I can.
 I believe in the quote “Infuse your life with action.
 Don’t wait for it to happen.
 Make it happen.
 Make your own future.”
 I recently remarried and am a wife and mom again.
 I currently reside in Milford, MI and am the founder of the blog Color and Grace.

 Ok, below is the super long version of my life.
 It is a journey of awakening and self-empowering.

 I grew up in northeast China.
 My hometown is about midway between the borders with the then USSR and North Korea.
 That means I got the terrible combination of Russian winters and DPRK fashion!
 This part of China is peppered with blue collar factory cities and rural villages.
 I lived in both as a child.